Humpback grouper: Life cycle and behaviour

 This species is a protogynous hermaphrodite; in other words, all individuals are born female, with the ability to transform to males as they grow older.
 Female humpback groupers start transitioning to males as early as 3 years.
 By the age of 9, most humpback groupers are male.
 Typically, only the most dominant, mature females undergo this transformation in the absence of a dominant male.

 Although primarily solitary, they are also known to swim in pairs, or sometimes in groups of 3–6.
 The purpose of these groups is unknown.

 Compared to other closely related groupers, the humpback grouper has a slow growth rate, with female humpback groupers maturing around 1.5 years.

 Cryopreservation has been tested with these humpback grouper embryos, with the survival rate of 7.55% and maximum time of viability being 5 days.

 The humpback grouper's peak spawning time is between October and January, with a single spawn event lasting from 4 to 8 days.

 Diet

 The diet of this grouper is based on small fishes and crustaceans, such as krill, shrimp, squids, and clams.
 In human care, they are commonly fed fresh or dried fish.
 Like the other members of its family, the humpback grouper is demersal, solitary (except during mating periods), defends a territory, and is an ambush predator.
 Its feeding activity is maximal at sunrise and/or at sunset.

-Because of their carnivorous diet, C. altivepis has been commonly blamed for Ciguatera poisoning throughout their native and non-nonnative distribution.
+Because of their carnivorous diet, C. altivelis has been commonly blamed for Ciguatera poisoning throughout their native and non-nonnative distribution.